 - B. In the event the no agreement is reached, the Tribe and the State shall utilize the Dispute Resolution procedures set forth in Section XXII above to resolve their differences. - C. Periodic Amendment Process. - 1.
-Within the thirty (30) days preceding each fifth (5th) annual anniversary of July 1, 2004, the State or the Tribe may propose amendments to the Compact to improve the regulation of gaming under the Compact.
+Within the thirty (30) days preceding each fifth (5th) annual anniversary of July 1, 2004, the State or the Tribe may propose amendments to the Compact to improve the regulation of gaming under the Compact. - 2.
 The Tribe and the State shall enter into good faith negotiations regarding the proposed amendments.
-Disputes over the obligation to negotiate in good faith under this provision shall be resolved through Dispute Resolution conducted in accordance with the provisions of Section XXII. - 2.
+Disputes over the obligation to negotiate in good faith under this provision shall be resolved through Dispute Resolution conducted in accordance with the provisions of Section XXII.

 Within the thirty (30) days preceding each twenty-fifth (25th) annual anniversary of July 1, 2004, the State, by the Governor as directed by an enactment of a session law by the Wisconsin Legislature, or the Tribe may propose amendments to any provision of the Compact.
-The Tribe and the State shall enter into good faith negotiations regarding the proposed amendments.
-Disputes over the obligation to negotiate in good faith under this provision shall be resolved through Dispute Resolution conducted in accordance with the provisions of Section XXII. - 31.
-Section XXXII of the Compact entitled "PAYMENT TO THE STATE", as created by Paragraph 3. of Amendment #1, is amended as follows:
+The Tribe and the State shall then enter into good faith negotiations regarding the proposed amendments consistent with the Indian Gaming Regulatory Act 25 USC sec.
+2701 et. seq (2003).
+Disputes over the obligation to negotiate in good faith under this provision shall be resolved through Dispute Resolution conducted in accordance with the provisions of Section XXII.

+31. Section XXXII. of the Compact entitled "PAYMENT TO THE STATE", as created by paragraph 3 of Amendment #1, is amended as follows: